Brian Helgeland: Career

 Helgeland wrote and directed the films Payback (1999), A Knight's Tale (2001), The Order (2003), 42 (2013), and Legend (2015).
 He has worked with director Clint Eastwood twice, in 2002 on Blood Work, and in 2003 on Mystic River, for which he was nominated for an Oscar for Best Adapted Screenplay.
 He also has written an as-yet-unproduced adaptation of Moby-Dick.

 In 2004, Helgeland co-wrote the screenplay for The Bourne Supremacy, for which he was uncredited.
 In early 2008, he was attached to shape the script of the thriller Green Zone after screenwriter Tom Stoppard had to drop out.
 He collaborated with director Paul Greengrass, whom he worked with on The Bourne Supremacy, as well as reuniting with actor Matt Damon, who played Jason Bourne/David Webb.

 Helgeland wrote the screenplay for the remake of The Taking of Pelham 123, replacing screenwriter David Koepp.
 The film was released on June 12, 2009.

 On May 4, 2017, HBO announced that Helgeland was one of four writers working on a potential pilot for a Game of Thrones spin-off.
 In addition to Helgeland, Carly Wray, Max Borenstein, and Jane Goldman were also working on potential pilots.
 Helgeland has been working and communicating with George R. R. Martin, the author of A Song of Ice and Fire, the series of novels upon which the original series is based.
 Former Game of Thrones showrunners D. B. Weiss and David Benioff were said to be executive producers for whichever project is picked up by HBO.

+In April 2026, Helgeland was announced to be scripting the western film Django/Zorro, based on the comic book of the same name, for Sony Pictures.